Kingxukai/linux/Documentation/leds/leds-lp55xx.rst

 	echo 1 > /sys/bus/i2c/devices/xxxx/run_engine

 As soon as 'loading' is set to 0, registered callback is called.
-Inside the callback, the selected engine is loaded and memory is updated.
+Inside the woke callback, the woke selected engine is loaded and memory is updated.
 To run programmed pattern, 'run_engine' attribute should be enabled.

 The pattern sequence of LP8501 is similar to LP5523.